theiagen/public_health_bioinformatics/docs/workflows/data_import/basespace_fetch.md

             ```

         3. Copy and paste the contents (**access_token** & **API server**) of the `default.cfg` file into Terra as workspace data elements.
-            1. Navigate to the Terra “DATA” tab, and select “Workspace Data” at the bottom left of the page.
+            1. Navigate to the Terra "DATA" tab, and select "Workspace Data" at the bottom left of the page.
             2. You can use the ➕ icon to add the new workspace data elements as in the examples below.

             ![Step6](../../assets/basespace_fetch/step6.png){width="50%"}